how to write a product requirements document

 This is definitely a template choice for visual people.
 Source: Figma

 This template is unconventional as it uses a much more visual and free-flowing approach.
 Instead of a document, you have a whiteboard spanning in every direction and you can organize your ideas on it as you see fit.
-This may seem daunting to some, but free and expressive to others, so make sure to check this one out if the view of it excites you.
+This may seem daunting to some, but free and expressive to others, so be sure to check this one out if the view of it excites you.

 To use it, you need a Figma account, which is free, although you can unlock more features with other tiers starting at $5 per person per month.

 Almost every team organization, collaboration, and brainstorming tool has a PRD template.
-You can also review ones by Miro, Mural, and Clickup.
+You can also review ones by Miro, Mural, and ClickUp.
 It all comes down to the product management software that you’re already using or are familiar with.
 After all, your PRD doesn’t have to be anything special – just easy to use and share.

 PRD challenges